Skip to main content

 Runtime Policy Enforcement Engine+

-Intercepts every agent action — including tool calls, API requests, and inter-agent messages — and evaluates them against configurable rule sets before execution.
-Policies can permit, modify, or block actions in real time, enabling organizations to encode compliance requirements, safety constraints, and business rules as enforceable guardrails rather than relying on agent self-regulation.
+Evaluates governed agent actions against configurable rule sets before or during execution, depending on the supported integration path.
+Policies are intended to permit, constrain, or block actions in real time, enabling organizations to encode compliance requirements, safety constraints, and business rules as enforceable guardrails rather than relying only on agent self-regulation.

 Zero-Trust Agent Identity and Access Management+

-Assigns each agent a scoped identity with least-privilege permissions, treating agents with the same rigor as human users or service accounts.
-This prevents privilege escalation in multi-agent systems where one compromised or misbehaving agent could otherwise access resources beyond its intended scope, directly addressing OWASP Agentic Top 10 risks around excessive agency and permissions.
+Uses scoped identity and least-privilege concepts for agents, treating agents more like governed principals or service accounts.
+This can help reduce privilege escalation risk in multi-agent systems where one compromised or misbehaving agent might otherwise access resources beyond its intended scope.

 Execution Sandboxing+